j2heng/data-science-e2e/recsys/docs/source/index.rst

-.. ds_e2e documentation master file, created by sphinx-quickstart.
+.. recsys documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project ds_e2e's API docs!
+Welcome to project recsys's API docs!
 =============================================

 .. toctree::